josehoras/josehoras.github.io/_posts/2020-04-19-knowledge-distillation.md

 <img src="../assets/knowledge-distillation/acc_T=4_300k.png" width="100%"  style="border:none;">
 </p>

 Here the accuracy begins at 10%, which you would expect trying to guess a number out of ten options.
 But then it rises quickly to close to 40%.
 I think this is remarkable.
-Just feeding random noise the student network figures out a function to achieve much more accuracy than purely random guesses.
+Just feeding random noise the student network figures out a function to achieve much better accuracy than purely random guesses.
 However, the accuracy stays there, despite me trying for a good while to obtain further improvement.
 But a different set of less wild random variations, like data augmentation, could probably deliver better results.

 ## Conclusion